mmerlyn/CS648-Assignment-4/README.md

 This assignment focuses on recreating three specific layouts using **CSS Grid Layout**.

-## Requirements

-- Use **CSS Grid Layout** exclusively for layout structure
-- No Flexbox or float-based layouts
-- Responsive design not required (fixed 960px width)
-- Clean, semantic HTML structure

 ## CSS Grid Properties Used

 - `display: grid`